 But despite their popularity, not everyone agrees that they’re helpful… and some doctors suggest that they may do more harm than good.

-Should you use a sound machine to help you sleep?
+Is sleeping with a sound machine bad?
+Should you try using it to help you fall sleep?
 Keep reading to find out.

 What Are Sound Machines?